FernandoMeiraFilho/SpringBoard-Pandas/README.md

 This is the exercises from the Data Wrangling section

-Echa pynotebook has the solution from the project that refers to the file name.
+Each pynotebook has the solution from the project that refers to the file name.